P-trap vs

 Plumbing

-The answer to 'P-trap vs' is that a p-trap and an s-trap are both types of plumbing traps used to prevent sewer gases from entering the home.
+The answer to 'P-trap vs' is that a P-trap and a S-trap are both types of plumbing traps used under sinks and other fixtures to prevent sewer gases from entering the home.
 The main difference is the shape of the trap.
-A p-trap has a U-shaped bend that creates a water seal, while an s-trap has an S-shaped bend.
-P-traps are the more common and preferred option for most residential plumbing applications due to their more reliable seal and easier maintenance.
+A P-trap has a U-shaped curve, while an S-trap has an S-shaped curve.
+Both traps work by holding a small amount of water that creates a barrier to block odors and gases from the sewer or septic system.

 Step-by-Step Guide